-While the value of performance units awarded to the named executive officers was determined as described above, the actual number of shares underlying performance units to be paid out at the expiration of the threeyear performance period will be based upon the Company's comparative TSR over the period from January 1, 2022 to December 31, 2024.
-Specifically, with respect to Company performance units, we will compare the TSR of the Company's common stock relative to the TSR performance of those companies comprising the UGI Performance Peer Group as of the beginning of the performance period using the comparative returns methodology used by Bloomberg L.P. or its successor at the time of calculation.
+While the value of performance units awarded to the named executive officers was determined as described above, the actual number of shares underlying TSR Performance Units to be paid out at the expiration of the three-year performance period will be based upon the Company's comparative TSR over the period from January 1, 2023 to December 31, 2025.
+Specifically, with respect to TSR Performance Units, we will compare the TSR of the Company's common stock relative to the TSR performance of those companies comprising the UGI Performance Peer Group as of the beginning of the performance period using the comparative returns methodology used by Bloomberg L.P. or its successor at the time of calculation.
 In computing TSR, the Company uses the average of the daily closing prices for its common stock and the common stock of each company in the UGI Performance Peer Group for the calendar quarter prior to January 1 of the beginning and end of a given three-year performance period.
 In addition, TSR gives effect to all dividends throughout the three-year performance period as if they had been reinvested.
 We will only remove a company that was included in the UGI Performance Peer Group at the beginning of a performance period if such company ceases to exist during the applicable performance period.
-The companies in the UGI Performance Peer Group as of January 1, 2022 were as follows:
+The companies in the UGI Performance Peer Group as of January 1, 2023 were as follows:

-Atmos Energy Corporation Cheniere Energy, Inc. Chesapeake Utilities Corporation DCP Midstream, LP DCC plc Equitrans Midstream Corporation National Fuel Gas Company New Jersey Resources Corporation Northwest Natural Holding Company ONE Gas, Inc. ONEOK, Inc. South Jersey Industries, Inc. Southwest Gas Holdings, Inc. Spire Inc. Suburban Propane Partners, L.P.
+Atmos Energy Corporation Cheniere Energy, Inc. Chesapeake Utilities Corporation DCC plc Equitrans Midstream Corporation National Fuel Gas Company New Jersey Resources Corporation Northwest Natural Holding Company ONE Gas, Inc. ONEOK, Inc. Southwest Gas Holdings, Inc. Spire Inc. Suburban Propane Partners, L.P.
 Superior Plus Corp.
 Targa Resources Corp.
 The Williams Companies, Inc.

-The UGI Performance Peer Group replaced the Adjusted Russell MidCap Utilities with respect to performance unit grants beginning in Fiscal 2021.
+The UGI Performance Peer Group replaced the Adjusted Russell MidCap Utilities with respect to TSR Performance Unit grants beginning in Fiscal 2021.
 The Committee determined that the UGI Performance Peer Group is an appropriate peer group as a result of a shift in the Company's business composition.

-The minimum award, equivalent to 25% of the number of performance units, will be payable if the Company's TSR rank is at the 25th percentile of the UGI Performance Peer Group.
-The target award, equivalent to 100% of the number of performance units, will be payable if the TSR rank is at the 50th percentile.
-The maximum award, equivalent to 200% of the number of performance units, will be payable if the Company's TSR rank is at the 90th percentile of the UGI Performance Peer Group.
+The minimum award, equivalent to 25% of the number of TSR Performance Units, will be payable if the Company's TSR rank is at the 25th percentile of the UGI Performance Peer Group.
+The target award, equivalent to 100% of the number of TSR Performance Units, will be payable if the TSR rank is at the 50th percentile.
+The maximum award, equivalent to 200% of the number of TSR Performance Units, will be payable if the Company's TSR rank is at the 90th percentile of the UGI Performance Peer Group.